 Who Can We Assist:

-Click the below links if you are NOT a Madison County, IL resident and are looking for assistance in your geographical area:
+If you are NOT a Madison County, IL resident and you are looking for services or help in your geographical area, please contact Illinois Joining Forces at 833-463-6453 or click here to complete a Assistance Request Form.

 The Coordinated Entry and Resources for Homeless and Homeless Prevention Services are NOT administered by the VAC.
-Homeless and Homeless Prevention Services and Resources for Veterans are administered by the Chestnut Health Systems via the Supportive Services for Veteran Families (SSVF) program.
+Homeless and Homeless Prevention Services and Resources for Veterans are administered locally by Chestnut Health Systems via the Supportive Services for Veteran Families (SSVF) program and Federally by the St. Louis VA Health Care System via Health Care for Homeless Veterans.

 Those in need of Financial Assistance may complete the above Veterans' Financial Assistance Request Form and/or click here to download and complete a paper financial assistance application and return it to the VAC using any of the methods listed below: